movermeyer/django-testing-base/docs/base.md

 ### expireSession(session)

 Cause the given session object to expire immediately.
+When using `UnitTestCase` the `session` argument can be omitted.
+In this case the test client's session (i.e. `self.client.session`) will be expired.